-Upon completion of this module students will have a clear understanding of core concepts in the disciplines of practical theology and missiology including how these concepts were developed and how to apply these concepts within the broader field of theology.

-As part of this module, the following core concepts will be covered: hospitality, testimony, discernment, forgiveness, healing, Trinity, the kingdom of God, discipleship, covenant, hermeneutics, missio Dei, ecumenism, theology of religion.

-These concepts will enable students to read and understand theology better, while also taking their existing experience and understanding of these concepts into consideration.
+The module covers core concepts in the disciplines of practical theology and missiology, how they were developed, and how they are applied in the broader field of theology.
+These concepts include hospitality, testimony, discernment, forgiveness, healing, Trinity, the kingdom of God, discipleship, covenant, hermeneutics, missio Dei, ecumenism, and theology of religion.
+The module will enable students to read and understand theology better, while taking their existing experience and understanding of these concepts into consideration.